maikewu/forms/docs/fields/06-company-single-select.md

 parentDoc: 62ec01bd561bab0aa775efe4
 ---

-The CompanySingleSelect field allows the user to choose one of the customer companys.
+The CompanySingleSelect field allows the user to choose one of the customer companies.

 # Configuration Overview